Decoherence and Probability: Emergence and Everett

-The problem with this line of reasoning is that it does not explain what measuring a certain value of an observable implies at the level of the full theory.
-As long as no such understanding is forthcoming at the level of the full theory, however, we have no basis to decide whether or not we are justified to call any other theory a limiting theory of our full theory.
+The problem with this line of reasoning is that it does not explain what measuring a certain value of an observable \textit{means} at the level of the full theory.
+As long as no such understanding is forthcoming at the level of the full theory, however, \textit{we have no basis to decide whether or not we are justified to call any other theory a limiting theory of our full theory}.
 Mere similarity arguments are insufficient for making that decision for one principal reason: as long as the implications of measurements cannot be spelled out at the level of the full theory, we remain insensitive to the distinction between empirically relevant stable dynamics on the one hand and spurious dynamics of parameterization prescriptions on the other.
 In the limiting theory that sets coherence effects to zero, the set of allowed states are confined to states that show no coherence effects.
 Any discovery of coherence effects would therefore contradict the limiting theory.
 The question as to whether coherence should be considered probable or improbable thus does not arise.
 Coherence is ruled out.
 In the full theory, coherence is consistent with the theory.
 Coherence effects are represented in the theory's set of allowed states.
 To understand whether they are suppressed or not, it is not sufficient to point at a small dimensionless number that characterizes cohered states because small dimensionless numbers might, in principle, also be extracted from specific parameterizations of the theory that bear no physical significance.
-To rule out this possibility, one needs to find the basis for a probabilistic analysis of those states at the level of the full theory.
+To rule out this possibility, one needs to find the basis for those states at the level of the full theory.
+Such an analysis \textit{requires} appeal to a generalised concept of quantum measure or quantum probability as a weighting of possibilities.